2017 A to Z: Letter B…

 During my high school years, basketball was a big sport and we always had winning teams.
 Even my parents went to the games and followed them to the state games in Macon.
 Those basketball games at the high school were so exciting, and as the clock clicked down to the 4th quarter ending, the crowds went wild, especially if we needed the points to win.
 There was one short guy on the boy’s team, and when he took the ball, he’d take it down the court so fast that the other team hardly knew what happened… causing the crowd to go crazy cheering him on!
 Go Perry Panthers!!!

 Breakfast: When I think of breakfast, I mostly remember our Sunday breakfasts the most, as that was usually the only time we were all together for breakfast.
 Mama made the biscuits… I don’t think Daddy ever knew how, but he was “king” of the bacon, and either one of them cooked the scrambled eggs.
 They were always served scrambled and I never ate them any other way until I married.
 My husband only ate eggs “sunny side up”… and now that’s pretty much the way I eat them.
 I make scrambled sometimes at home, but I love my eggs sunny side up with home fries when we eat out… and I still love my grits!

-I don’t really remember mama making pancakes or waffles and I only vaguely remember eating cereal, which was only Corn Flakes with a spoonful of sugar.
-When I went to Junior High, I remember mama taking me to the donut shop most mornings… conveniently located at the end of our street.
-We’d arrive just in time to enjoy fresh cooked donuts, and those glazed warm donuts were soo good!
+I don’t really remember mama making pancakes or waffles; I only vaguely remember eating cereal, which was only Corn Flakes with a spoonful of sugar.
+When I went to Junior High, I remember Mama taking me to the donut shop most mornings… conveniently located at the end of our street.
+We’d arrive just in time to enjoy freshly cooked donuts, and those glazed warm donuts were soo good!
 Not a healthy breakfast, but time was limited in the morning, and what kid would object to a donut!